Bushcrafts survival skills week

 - You’ll learn ways

-of lighting fire in damp or wet conditions
+of lighting fire in wet and windy conditions

 - You’ll learn how to manage

 the fire from start to finish to minimise impact on the surroundings

 cooking and wild foraging